 General Education Requirements

-No credit given for Literature because the "Aesthetic and Interpretive Understanding" requirement may be fulfilled with non-literature courses.
+No credit given for Literature because a survey course in literature is an option, but not required, to fulfill the "Aesthetic and Interpretive Understanding" requirement.

 3. Foreign LanguageNO